ROBODEBT HAS BEEN RULED UNLAWFUL

 Request a Review by an Authorised Review Officer (ARO)

 Keep a copy of your request and get a receipt from the Post Office when you send it, or get it stamped and request a receipt number if you hand-deliver it.

 Centrelink officers sometimes try to talk people into having a reassessment instead of an appeal, just stand your ground and reiterate that you want to request an appeal by an ARO.

-- You can hand-deliver your request for a review by an ARO to a branch (get it stamped and get a receipt!), upload it via MyGov or the Centrelink app (take and save screenshots!) or post it to:
+- You can upload it via MyGov or the Centrelink app (take and save screenshots!) or post it to:

 Reply Paid 7800, Canberra BC ACT 2610